+&lt;sup>17 Page 114 of Town Center and Waterfront Precise Plan

-&lt;sup>17 It is assumed that this revenue will be utilized to cover the costs of parking construction and/or ongoing parking operations.
+Revenue will be utilized to cover the costs of parking construction and/or ongoing parking operations.

 Rates should be set at the lowest hourly rate to ensure adequate availability per block.
 Occupancy should be monitored on a consistent basis, and rates should be adjusted to reflect demand.
 Parking should also be as convenient as possible, and meters should accept multiple forms of payment, including credit cards and pay-by-phone technology.